Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 ![HTML Markup Intial Image](assets/readme-images/initial-HTML-results.jpg)

-The sections were changed to div were and / was removed.
+The sections were changed to div and the slash was removed.
 Validator returned Clear.

 ![HTML Markup final Image](assets/readme-images/final-HTML-results.jpg)